View across the Wisła river

 Praga is situated on the eastern bank of the river Wisła (Weichsel).

-This district was not devastated by the Germans after the Warsaw Uprising in autumn 1944, because the Red Army had already taken the eastern areas of the city at that point.
+This district was not destroyed by the Germans after the Warsaw Uprising in autumn 1944, because the Red Army had already taken the eastern areas of the city at that point.

 Praga, eastern district of Warsaw